The-OpenROAD-Project/OpenROAD/src/gui/README.md

 # Graphical User Interface

-The graphical user interface can be access by launching OpenROAD with ``-gui``.
+The graphical user interface can be access by launching OpenROAD with ``-gui`` or by opening it from the command-line with ``gui::show``.

 ## Commands